tetherless-world/ontology-engineering/oe2020/patient-guideline-recommender/ontology.md

 ## Conceptual Model

-**User Conceptual Model:**
+### Legend

+ - Blue arrows refer to properties
+ - Orange lined boxes represent classes
+ - Purple squares represent individuals.
+ - Green boxes indicate data properties

+### Overview

 ![Concept Map Subject Model](images/OE-12-Conceptual-Model-User.png)

 This is our overview diagram of the system as it interacts with users and patients.
 We have a couple key relationships that we look at here, including exercise and activity level, health conditions, and food/ dietary modeling.
 Our patient also has some basic demographic information such as age group.
-We characterize a user's activity level using the reasoner and given the amount that they workout in a week.
+We characterize a user's activity levelusing the reasoner and given the amount that they workout in a week.

-**Individual Conceptual Model:**
+### Sample Individual

 ![Concept Map Subject Model](images/OE-12-Conceptual-Model-Individuals.png)